Shraddha2907/AI-Powered-Virtual-Assistant/README.md

 # AI Powered Python Based Virtual Assistant 🧠🎙

-Senti is a Python-based virtual assistant capable of performing various tasks like opening websites, fetching news, playing music, and answering general queries using OpenAI's GPT API.
+SENTI is a Python-based virtual assistant capable of performing various tasks like opening websites, fetching news, playing music, and answering general queries using OpenAI's GPT API.
 This project combines speech recognition, API integration, and automation to deliver a versatile and intelligent user experience.

 ---

-## 🚀 Key Features
+##  Key Features

 ### 1. Speech Recognition
 - Utilizes the `speech_recognition` library to process voice commands.